ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

         - Click on "Configure Toolbars"
             - I search for "Up" in "Available actions" and add it to "Current Actions" and then move it to the top.
         - Click on "Configure Dolphin"
+            - In the "Interface" tab:
+                - In the "Folders & Tabs" tab:
+                    - Change the default startup location to `/home/$USER/Downloads` (you will need to replace $USER with your username)
+            - In the "View" tab:
                 - In the "General" tab:
-                - In the "Behavior" tab:
                     - Under "Miscellaneous:" Deselect "Show selection marker"
-            - In the "Startup" tab:
-                - Change the default startup location to `/home/$USER/Downloads` (you will need to replace $USER with your username)
             - In the "Context Menu" tab: (If you have Kitty installed)
                 - Click on the button on the bottom of the window labeled "Download New Services..."
                 - In the search box (in the upper right) search for "Kitty"